-The use of simulators may provide a way to obtain further data, with some validity.
+The use of simulators may provide a way to obtain further data with some validity.
 Better instrumentation of some primary features of emotions (e.g., heart rate, blood pressure) is providing new insights (Picard, 1997; Stern, Ray, & Quigley, 2001) and will be necessary for testing models of emotions.

 Some argue that emotions are necessary for problem solving.
-Examples of brain damaged patients are put forward (e.g., Damasio's (1994) Elliot) who have impaired problem solving and impaired emotions.
-It is not clear that emotions per se are required, or if multiple aspects of behavior were impaired as well as emotions by the trauma.
-Others agree from first principles that emotions can improve problem solving (Belavkin, 2001).
-Data and a model may help answer whether this is true.
+Examples of brain-damaged patients (e.g., Damasio's Elliot [1994]), who have impaired problem solving and impaired emotions, are put forward.
+It is not clear that emotions per se are required, or if multiple aspects of behavior are impaired as well as emotions by the trauma.
+Others argue from first principles that emotions (realized as changes in motivation due to local success and failure during problem solving in this example) can improve performance (Belavkin, 2001).
+A model compared with data may help answer whether this is true.
 Clearly, AI models of scheduling do not have the same troubles scheduling an appointment despite their lack of emotion.

-7.1.5 Modeling errors
+6.1.5 Including Errors